Lizz1102/my-3D-portfolio/README.md

 ### Notes For Future Reference

-- Goal: Become a master in building React UIs and take the skill to the next level by learning how to upgrade them by React Three Fiber.
+- Goal: Become better at building impressive React UIs and take the skill to the next level by learning how to upgrade them by React Three Fiber.
 And build a cool portfolio!
 - React Three Fiber and Three.js for 3D rendering
 - Tailwind CSS for styling